DevMango32/DeveloperMango/README.md

 </p>

 <p>
-👋&nbsp; Hi!
+&nbsp; Hi!
 I'm Backend Developer</b>
  I have experience 4 years of C++ development.<br/>
  In the past, I graduated from a software-related high school.
 So I have skilled in MYSQL, JAVA, C, C++, HTML, JavaScript and Android.<br/>
- Currently, I am interested in react and I will also study Vue.js, TypeScript, and Next.js later🤗<br/>
+ Currently, I am interested in react and I will also study Vue.js, TypeScript, and Next.js later<br/>
  I enjoy 🎮Games, 🏄Swim and 🎥Movies. <br/>
  Life is only once, I live happily. ✨ <br/><br/>
 </p>